-The conversion from household interview to random adult completion was around 92 per cent in 2014 (one percentage point lower than in 2012 and 2013).
+The conversion from household interview to random adult completion was 91 per cent in 2015 (two percentage points lower than in 2012 and 2013 and one percentage point lower than 2014).

-6.4 Physical survey
+6.5 Physical survey

 As described in section 2.2, over one third of the SHS sample was assigned to the physical survey module.
 For completion of the physical survey, respondents had to agree to make an appointment for a surveyor to make a follow-up visit and to complete the appointment.
 Table 6.3 shows the number of households assigned to the physical module which responded to the main SHS and the conversion to completion of the physical survey.